-A major consideration is that our agency will lose several of its experienced employees to retirements.
-Currently, 3 of the agency's 40 full time employees (13%) are now participating in the TERI program.
-These 3 employees have 59 cumulative years of experience in our agency for an average of 19.6 years per person.
-The loss of this level of experience over the next several years will be extremely challenging to replace.
+A major consideration is that our agency will lose several of its experienced employees to retirements, higher paying jobs, and budget reductions.
+Currently, 3 of the agency's 26 full time employees (12%) are now participating in the TERI program.
+The loss of this level of experience over the next several years will be challenging to replace.
 The agency has implemented succession planning and cross-training, identifying and implementing more efficient practices, and using the most current technology to its greatest advantage.
-As turnover occurs, the agency is actively recruiting new employees with the requisite professional credentials and experience.
+As turnover occurs, the agency is actively recruiting new employees, where the budget allows, with the requisite professional credentials and experience.
 Employing skilled staff will provide stability to the organization and will enable continued high levels of job performance.
 The agency recognizes it is critical that our human resources be properly aligned with customer requirements and stakeholder needs.